 Norwegian is the third largest low-cost airline in Europe and the seventh largest low-cost airline in the world.
 The airline first started flying from the UK in 2003 and now flies to over 50 destinations from London Gatwick, Birmingham, Manchester and Edinburgh Airports.

-Not only can you access London on Norwegian Air, passengers also have the opportunity to connect onward to Europe or even to the USA with Norwegian.
+Not only can you access London’s famous finds on Norwegian Air, passengers also have the opportunity to connect onward to Europe or even to the USA with Norwegian.

 Special thanks to Norwegian for this experience.
 All opinions remain my own.